sharmine-s/sql-databases/challenges/03_designing_schema_one_table.md

 You should create a new database `student_directory_1` for this exercise.

-Infer the table schema from the **third part** of these user stories.
+Infer the table schema from these user stories.
 ```
 As a coach
 So I can get to know all students